 On this page we present a broad overview of the digital signage hardware solutions that are available.
 This information aims at users that want to implement a professional digital signage solution by themselves and who desire a holistic overview that covers all relevant details.
-Apart from the right digital signage software (FrontFace), you have to choose the right screens, mounting facilities and appropriate player PC hardware.
-Also, the type of installation can vary based on the selected components (e.g. different types of cables, etc.).
+Apart from the right digital signage software (FrontFace), you have to choose the right screens, mounting facilities and appropriate media player hardware.
+Also, the type of installation can vary based on the selected components (e.g., different types of cables, etc.).
 Which components and which setup you choose depends on what you actually want to achieve, on the options you have at the physical installation location and on your budget.

 We offer here a holistic overview that will allow you to find the right solution for your individual application.

-Which screens / displays can I use?
+Which screens/displays can I use?

 For (non-interactive) digital signage applications, virtually any screen, display or TV set can be used.
 This includes common PC screens, consumer TV sets (TFT/LED or plasma) as well as professional LFDs (large format displays).
 Consumer devices such as common flat screen TVs are usually very cheap but are not (at least not officially) certified for 24/7 operation.
 In case 24/7 operation is a requirement for you, you should choose a professional flat screen device that is certified for this type of usage.
 Companies like Samsung, LG or Panasonic offer these displays for professional applications.
 Whether you choose a professional (but more expensive) screen or less expensive consumer device depends on how much money you want to spend and if want to run the screen for more than 8 hours per day.

 If your kiosk will be used with a touch screen, the screen should be chosen with the protection of the device in mind; special surfaces can protect the screen from being scratched and smashed.
-The level of protection ranges from that of a regular PC without special protective measures to a fully armored terminal (e.g. for use as ATM).
+The level of protection ranges from that of a regular All-in-One PC without special protective measures to a fully armored terminal (e.g., for use as ATM).

-A screen/display/TV alone is not sufficient for digital signage or touch kiosk setup.
+Windows-PCs: A screen/display/TV alone is not sufficient for digital signage or touch kiosk setup.
 In order to be able to display content on your screen, you also need a PC that is connected to the screen on which the FrontFace Player App can be installed.
 This player PC can be any common Windows PC, a notebook computer or a compact mini PC i.e. a small form factor PC.
 Technically, a mini PC is a normal Windows PC but at a very small size for convenient mounting behind the screen.
 A mouse and keyboard are not really required for this PC because the FrontFace Player App that starts automatically will take over the PC; and administration and content management is done remotely from another PC using the FrontFace Assistant-Software.
 In everyday use, only the power switch of the PC will be used.
 However, booting and shutdown can be automated as a scheduled task!

 There are also professional screens available that have a bay in the chassis where a mini PC can be plugged in or that have a PC already built-in.
 In case you only want a small screen (~ 20") you can also use a so-called All-in-One PC.
-This is a PC that has the PC hardware integrated into the chassis of the monitor.For a player PC which is intended for use as an interactive kiosk terminal, there are special requirements both for the software, as well as to the hardware, since these are publicly accessible in general and only certain functions or content should be usable.
+This is a PC that has the PC hardware integrated into the chassis of the monitor.For a player PC which is intended for use as an interactive kiosk terminal, there are special requirements both for the software, as well as to the hardware since these are publicly accessible in general and only certain functions or content should be usable.
 A kiosk PC should provide protection against unauthorized manipulation and basically provide a very low "attack vector".
-This is e.g. achieved by the fact that critical components such as the housing, the keyboard or switches and interfaces are protected from external access (e.g. in a lockable housing).
+This is e.g. achieved by the fact that critical components such as the housing, the keyboard or switches and interfaces are protected from external access (e.g., in a lockable housing).
 On the software side, the protection of the operating system and the PC is achieved by the kiosk software, e.g. FrontFace, which offers comprehensive locking capabilities of the kiosk PC with the integrated FrontFace Lockdown Tool.

 Typical PC systems that can be used as kiosk terminals are: